Who We Are

 Tom Steyer and I started TomKat Ranch because I was inspired by my childhood experience and driven by our passion for environmental stewardship and support for rural communities.
 With the pickle we are in in the world today, the lands that make up TomKat Ranch will remain working lands—a learning laboratory where we can recall and learn how to cultivate food that truly nourishes, builds community, and restores our planetary health.
 We can find a way forward that respects the biodiversity of our commons, protects essential water resources, re-sequesters the excess carbon we have burdened our air and oceans with, and restores economic resiliency to rural populations who are among the stewards of the land.

 I continue to celebrate how much I’ve learned from the work of the ranch and how it has taught me that agriculture is a seminal lever for achieving our shared goals of equity, human health, environmental sustainability, and biodiversity.
-Collaborations at the local, state, and nation level have been instrumental to the success of TomKat Ranch.
+Collaborations at the local, state, and national level have been instrumental to the success of TomKat Ranch, and we continue to extend that work through TomKat Ranch Educational Foundation.
 I hope you’ll join me in this continuing journey in the wilds…

 Kat Taylor